Guidance

 Honduras has been part of the World Intellectual Property Organization (WIPO) since 1983.
 The country has a legal framework to protect intellectual property rights which is based on two key laws: Industrial Property Law and Copyright and Related Rights Law.

-Companies interested in registering a trademark, patent, industrial design, copyrights or similar under the Honduran legislation need to approach the Directorate-General of Intellectual Property (DIGEPIH).
-This directorate is attached to the Property Institute (IP), since it acts as the intellectual property office.
+Companies interested in registering a trademark, patent, industrial design, copyrights etc., under the Honduran legislation need to approach the Directorate-General of Intellectual Property (DIGEPIH), attached to the Property Institute (IP), since it acts as the intellectual property office.

 The Honduran Foundation for Corporate Social Responsibility (FUNDAHRSE) based in San Pedro Sula promotes corporate social responsibility initiatives within the private sector.
 It offers memberships and trainings to companies focusing mostly on implementing ISO norms and corporate volunteering.
-FUNDAHRSE’s small and medium sized unit specialises in offering training, consultancy services, research and technology with the aim of advancing CSR practices within this sector.
+FUNDAHRSE’s small and medium sized unit specializes in offering trainings, consultancy services, research and technology with the aim of advancing CSR practices within this sector.

-Honduras’ indigenous population is composed of 7 different groups: Lenca, Maya-Chortí, Tolupán, Pech, Tawahka, Miskitu and Nahua.
-In addition, there are another 2 different afro-descendent ethnic groups: Garifuna and a black English-speaking population.
+Honduras’ indigenous population is composed of seven different groups: Lenca, Maya-Chortí, Tolupán, Pech, Tawahka, Miskitu and Nahua.
+In addition, there are another two different afro-descendent ethnic groups: Garifuna and a black English-speaking population.

 Although there is no up-to-date information on the indigenous population in Honduras, according to the 2001 national census 7% of the population were indigenous or of African descent.
 In 2007 indigenous organizations conducted a census in which it was discovered that the indigenous population or people of African descent amounted to 20% of the population.

 In 1994 Honduras ratified ILO Convention 169.
-The Convention recognises that due to different historical factors, indigenous and tribal groups have been unable to exercise their fundamental human rights to the same degree as the rest of the population.
-It notes that governments should assume the responsibility to ensure that indigenous and tribal groups are able to exercise, under equal conditions, the rights and opportunities available to the rest of the population under local laws.
+The Convention recognizes that due to different historical factors, indigenous and tribal groups have been unable to exercise their fundamental human rights to the same degree as the rest of the population and that governments should assume the responsibility to ensure that indigenous and tribal groups are able to exercise, under equal conditions, the rights and opportunities available to the rest of the population under local laws.

 The Convention also establishes that the state should consult indigenous groups on all administrative or legal measures which could directly affect them.
 This includes but it is not limited to coordinating consultation processes between indigenous groups and companies looking to establish operations in their territories.
 In addition to affecting indigenous groups, the consultation process is also an issue which affects non–indigenous communities.
 Currently, there is no consultation law or existing regulation which outlines the steps to correctly undertake consultation processes.